SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: SpatialMosaic

 \subsection{QA Template and Output}

-{\textbf{Task and Object Selection.}} Based on the filtered instances and computed relations from the previous stage, we select appropriate source and target objects for each task type.
+{\textbf{Task and Object Selection.}} Based on the filtered instances and computed quantities, we select appropriate source and target objects for each task type.
 The selection process considers task requirements and ensures that selected objects satisfy visibility and occlusion constraints established in earlier stages.

-{\textbf{QA Template Generation.}} We define templates for \numtask{6} task categories using template-based generation, where placeholders such as [source\_obj], [target\_obj], or [relation] are replaced with concrete object labels and computed spatial information.
-The tasks include: Object Count, Best-View Selection, Object Localization, Occlusion-Aware Object Existence, Occlusion-Aware Attribute, and Occlusion-Aware Spatial Relation.
-Table~\ref{tab:task_examples} and Fig.~\ref{fig:teaser} illustrate representative examples for each task category.
+{\textbf{QA Template Generation.}} We define templates for \numtask{} task categories using template-based generation, where placeholders such as [source\_obj], [target\_obj], or [quantities] are replaced with concrete object labels and computed spatial information.
+Fig.~\ref{fig:main_figure} illustrates representative task examples under challenging multi-view conditions.
+For multiple-choice tasks, answer options are automatically constructed with one correct answer and distractors generated from incorrect spatial configurations.
+For numerical-answer tasks, ground-truth answers are directly derived from computed geometric quantities, such as object counts, distances, sizes, and localization coordinates.
+Additional QA templates and detailed generation pipelines are provided in \App{templates} and \App{task}.